 1. Ginger-Fennel Calming Tea

 My desert-island PMS drink.
 I make a big pot at breakfast, pour half into a thermos, and sip through the day.
-Fresh ginger and lightly crushed fennel seeds, simmered for 10 minutes, strained.
+Fresh ginger and lightly crushed fennel seeds, simmered, strained.
 Add lemon if you like.
 That's it.
-The full recipe is in the frontmatter above.

 2. Cucumber-Mint Salad with Lemon